mikage-emu/3dbrew/content/Nintendo_Zone.md

 Browser](Internet_Browser "wikilink") which uses the socket/SSL services directly, the Nintendo Zone application uses the [HTTP](HTTP_Services "wikilink") service instead.
-3D stereoscopic videos are supported via html "<media>" tags, for 3D videos the "mediatype" attribute is set to "3D".
+3D stereoscopic videos are supported via html `<media>` tags, for 3D videos the "mediatype" attribute is set to "3D".
 For 2D videos videos the "mediatype" attribute is set to "2D".
 This uses Mobiclip with file extension .moflex, the magic number from the first word in the video file is